The-Xeriscape-Network/Destiny-2-SoloLobby/README.md

 > Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass (might be needed)

-If prompted, enter "A" for `Yes to All`.
+If prompted, enter `A` for `Yes to All` into the Powershell command line prompt.

 ![howto](http://mrpl.me/pc1046b_rfx3.gif)